trex-paxos/trex-paxos-jvm/README.md

 The library is therefore at the stage where the bold and brave could try it out.

+See the Architecture section for a more detailed explanation of how to use the library.

 ### Introduction

 The ambition of this documentation is to: